pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

 We will see ``cin`` in action in the next section on data types, and we will talk more about input and output later when we talk in more depth about C++ streams and file handling.

+In the following code snippets, press the icon on the left that looks like a piece of paper to see the multiple files being used.

 .. raw :: html